 Average amount saved to Retirement Investment Accounts

-Over 1 year enrolled in FII, the average investment directly to families is $1200.
-Using this investment, after 1 year families grow their yearly income by $8,904 (or 7.4 times the investment) and their assets by $2,177 (or 1.8 times the investment).
+Over the two years they are enrolled in FII, the average investment directly to a family is $2400.
+Using this investment, families grow their yearly income by $16,476 (or 6.7 times the investment) and their assets by $24,485 (or 10.2 times the investment).

 New Orleans | Civic EngagementEducationSocial Capital

 I started the Manhood Inc. Social Club to answer the growing need for good education and to teach the tenets of real and honorable Manhood, Fatherhood, Brotherhood, Husbandry, and leadership in my community, Improvement in all of these areas of our lives as men will curve poverty, violence, depression, fulfillment and hopelessness.